 #defaultNamingContext macro represents the default naming context of the AD domain.

-The default naming context for an AD domain is the part of an object's DN which is made up of domain components or DCs (not to be confused with domain controllers).
+The default naming context for an AD domain is the part of an object's DN.
+The DN is made up of domain components or DCs (not to be confused with domain controllers).
 For example, in the distinguished name

-CN=Cortez Fiona,OU=All User Accounts,DC=corp,DC=local, which is for a user in the corp.local domain, the domain components are
+CN=Cortez Fiona,OU=All User Accounts,DC=corp,DC=local, the domain components are

 cn=corp,cn=local in distinguished names are changed to